 ESL Classroom Assistant

 Welcome and usher patrons at events sponsored by the Central Library and the Washington Center for the Book.
 Events include author readings, film screenings, cultural programs, the Global Reading Challenge for elementary school students and other events for children.
+A three-month commitment is requested.

 Friends of The Seattle Public Library